ArioMoniri/NeoPaste/README.md

 If you have any concerns or questions about privacy, feel free to [open an issue](https://github.com/ArioMoniri/NeoPaste/issues) or contact me directly.

+> **Note**
+You can help translate this application into your own language!
+This is an essential step in making NeoPaste accessible to everyone, regardless of their English proficiency.
+Learn how to contribute by visiting the [Translating NeoPaste](##🌍-translating-neopaste) section.
+>
 ## 🛠️ Download NeoPaste

 Get the latest version of NeoPaste directly: